iotaledger/wasp/contracts/rust/wasmlib/docs/Params.md

     // Log the fact that we have initiated the 'member' Func in the host log. ctx.log("dividend.member");

+    // The 'init' func previously determined which agent is the owner of this
+    // contract and stored that value in the 'owner' variable in state storage.
+    // So we start out by accessing state storage by creating an ScMutableMap
+    // proxy that refers to the state storage map on the host. let state: ScMutableMap = ctx.state();

+    // Next we create an ScMutableAgentId proxy to the 'owner' variable in state
+    // storage.
+    let owner: ScMutableAgentId = state.get_agent_id(VAR_OWNER);

-    // Only the smart contract creator can add members, so we require that the
+    // Only the defined smart contract owner can add members, so we require
-    // caller agent id is equal to the contract creator's agent id.
-Otherwise
+    // that the caller's agent id is equal to the stored owner's agent id.
-    // we panic out with an error message. ctx.require(ctx.caller() == ctx.contract_creator(), "no permission");
+    // Otherwise we panic out with an error message. ctx.require(ctx.caller() == owner.value(), "no permission");
 ```

 Note how we use the require() method of the function context to verify that a